 The sink is another important focal point of the bathroom and also a feature that has evolved significantly in terms of design.
 It is one of the most replaced elements in a bathroom remodeling project as individuals try to open up the space, increase storage or change the style of the room.

 Our design staff has the knowledge to help guide you through the decision making process by showing you the options available at our multiple vendors and suppliers.
+Once you have decided, you could use a company like Fawcett Plumbing Adelaide to get it plumbed in properly.
 Other things to consider are the type of faucet that will be used, whether the sink should stand alone or be integrated into a cabinet, and who will be using the sink.
 Some styles are not as functional and easy to use, especially for kids.
 It is also important that the sink be durable and stain resistant.

 A few sink options include:

 - Vessel: Sits on top of a counter.
 Generally bowl shaped and comes in a variety of materials from porcelain to glass, copper or stainless steel.
 Sits higher and is a popular bathroom trend.